rerdm/RaspberryPyHomeserver/README.md

    git init
    ```

-4. Set the Git-Remote Settings for teh Project
+4. Set the Git-Remote Settings for the Project:
    ```bash
    git remote set-url origin git@github.com:rerdm/RaspberryPyHomeserver.git
    ```

-### Acessing the GitHub project via Token
+### 4.2 Accessing the GitHub Project via Token

-- Generate a token in [Github](https://github.com/settings/tokens).
+- Generate a token in [GitHub](https://github.com/settings/tokens).
-- When you push your code you have to enter the GitHub ``username`` and ``passwort`` (GitHubToken)<br>
+- When you push your code, you have to enter the GitHub `username` and `password` (GitHubToken).<br>
-<b>Note</b>: with this setting you have to enter the credentials after every push.
+**Note:** With this setting, you have to enter the credentials on every push.

-### Establish connection via Github SSH key
+### 4.3 Establish Connection via GitHub SSH Key

-By setting up SSH-Key connection between the Py and github , you are not requested to
-Enter your credentials after every push.
+By setting up an SSH-Key connection between the Pi and GitHub, you are not required to enter your credentials after every push.

 1. **Generate an SSH key** on your Raspberry Pi:
    ```bash